iscc/iscc-specs/docs/specification.md

 The latest published version of this draft can be found at <http://iscc.codes/specification/>.

-Public discussion and contributions are welcome.
+Public review, discussion and contributions are welcome.

 ## About this Document

 This document proposes an open and vendor neutral ISCC standard and describes the technical procedures to create and manage ISCC identifiers.
-The document is initially produced by the [Content Blockchain Project](https://content-blockchain.org) that received funding from the [Google Digital News Initiative (DNI)](https://digitalnewsinitiative.com/dni-projects/content-blockchain-project/).
+The first version of this document is produced by the [Content Blockchain Project](https://content-blockchain.org) as a prototype and received funding from the [Google Digital News Initiative (DNI)](https://digitalnewsinitiative.com/dni-projects/content-blockchain-project/).
 The content of this document is determined by its authors in an open and public consensus process.

 ## Conventions and Terminology